samsandhuss/bank-of-sandhu/BUILD_LOG.md

 ### Now / Next / Later

-**NOW (just done — Session 09):**
+**NOW (just done — Session 10):**
-- ✅ A5 redone — drifted (led with "matching"), relocked on "fetching"; streak reset to 0.
+- ✅ A5 held — led with "gather and fetch"; **hold 1 of 3** on the watch.
+- ✅ A6 held — boundary vs Retrieve clean ("prep at the workstation, before the chef cooks").
-- ✅ B13 held at 🥈 Silver — framing flag noted (keep it generic).
+- ✅ A7 held — bonus, unprompted.
-- ✅ B8 Fix owned solo + Why-it-wins owned → **B8 Silver-complete.**
+- 🎯 B8 runner flip BROKE for the first time ("GitHub hosts it on the cloud" solo, via name-tells-owner).
-- ⏸️ B8 Gold attempted, banked under load → Session 10.
+- ⏸️ B8 Gold not landed — degraded under load on the poll target; stopped honestly → Session 11.
-- ✅ Banked the "analogies = training wheels, Gold = no analogy" insight (logged in §0).
+- ✅ Banked two techniques (name-tells-owner; under-load regression = stop signal) in §0.
 - ✅ Discipline held — no restructure, no Track C, no chunk advance.

-**NEXT (Session 10):**
+**NEXT (Session 11):**
-- 🔁 Spot-check A5 (going for hold 1 of 3) + one other.
+- 🔁 Spot-check A5 (going for hold 2 of 3) + one other.
+- 🔒 Re-lock B8: the distinction (name-tells-owner) + the poll target (polls GitHub), both clean and solo.
-- 🚀 B8 Gold — lock self-hosted vs GitHub-hosted, then the 90-second migration answer.
+- 🚀 B8 Gold — the 90-second migration answer once the atoms hold.
 - 🚀 If Gold lands — Bronze pass on A10, A11, A28.

 **LATER (queued, in priority order):**